Last Tango in Halifax: Concept and writing

 The series is based on lead writer Sally Wainwright's personal experiences.
 She described it as "the most personal thing I've ever written".
 Her mother, Dorothy, lost contact with a childhood friend, Alec Walker, when she was 15, but they reconnected on the social networking website Friends Reunited 60 years later and within six months were married.
 When she told the story to her colleague Nicola Shindler, Shindler suggested she turn her experience into a television series.
 Shindler became the series' executive producer.

 Through Caroline, the series explores various LGBT themes.
 A source of contention for Celia is her daughter entering into a same sex relationship and later coming out to her.
 Anne Reid spoke positively of the storyline, stating that she believes a lot of people of her own generation are homophobic.
 She felt that her own character "might show them [and] might change them" just as Celia must become more accepting to avoid losing Alan.
 Jacobi concurred: Alan has "a streak of tolerance in him ... that perhaps Celia doesn't".
 In series three, the division between Celia and Caroline widens after Celia refuses to attend Caroline's wedding to her girlfriend.
-Wainwright felt that killing off Caroline's partner Kate would be the most effective way to propel the drama onwards and to develop the emotional lives of the remaining characters - however 'killing the lesbian' is well-known homophobic film trope.
-She was conflicted over this decision, having grown attached to the character of Kate, and actress Nina Sosanya, and wrote two versions of the fourth episode; the unaired one would have seen Kate survive.
+Wainwright felt that killing off Caroline's partner, Kate, would be the most effective way to propel the drama onwards and to develop the emotional lives of the remaining characters – however 'killing the lesbian' is a well-known homophobic film trope.
+She was conflicted over this decision, having grown attached to the character of Kate and actress Nina Sosanya, and wrote two versions of the fourth episode; the unaired one would have seen Kate survive.